 Assign accessibility features and accommodations requiring physical materials prior to testing: CBT and PBT auditory/signed presentation scripts, braille, standard print (including Spanish), and large print tests.
-Accommodated materials are received automatically prior to testing if indicated for students in PAnext by the initial registration deadline (refer to Spring 2024 CMAS and CoAlt Critical Dates for the initial shipment date).
+Accommodated materials are received automatically prior to testing if indicated for students in PAnext during the initial registration window from January 6 through 24, 2025.
+If a new student arrives or if a student has a newly identified need after January 24, the official DAC may order additional materials through PAnext after arrival of the initial orders shipment.
+Inventory all materials.
+If there are not enough materials in the initial shipment to cover the additional need, place an additional order after updating the corresponding student test(s) SR/PNP settings in PAnext.
 Detailed instructions for ordering additional materials during the additional orders window are included in Appendix H.